 On March 1, 2007, TwoCentsTV started as the result of a night-school project of our Founder – KP.
 Now, in 2017, TwoCentsTV marks our Ten Year Anniversary of focusing on all things Television!

 To celebrate, the Senior Editorial staff compiled a series of TEN “Top 10” lists showcasing our favorites things about Television in the ten years since TwoCentsTV began.
-For the past five weeks we’ve been unveiling these lists.

 We started by celebrating One-Season Wonders then we ranked our favorite Underrated Shows, Series Finales, favorite Couples and Duos and Groups.
 Last week we focused on our Favorite Lines.
 This week we are listing our Favorite Episodes.
 These episodes left a lasting impression on us and the rest of the TV world in the past ten years.